-View how the RoadPump works
+See how the RoadPump works here

-The VacUnit as a central pump unit
+The vacuum pumping station as a central pump unit

 Mobile solutions for location-independent supply and disposal

-Special systems for BioUnit toilet systems
+Special systems for Bioreactor toilet systems

 Online monitoring of operating messages and problems in systems

-Identifying rail carriages and determining their location
+Identifying railcars and determining their location

-However, bus stations, depots and service stations are adapting to the new circumstances.
-Service-oriented gas stations are increasingly offering vacuum extraction stations, where bus drivers can drain the waste water tanks of their buses while filling up gas.
-Depending on the size and the traffic volume, these disposal points are equipped with mobile or stationary pumping units.
-The RoadPump Plus stations developed specifically by Vogelsang for bus stations, bus depots and other stopping areas offer a functional double solution for hygienic drinking water filling and waste water disposal.
-They not only satisfy hygienic requirements, they reduce the workload of bus drivers and bus companies via simple and rapid operation of the devices.
-The passengers are satisfied and the service and filling station operators also benefit: More buses at their facility also means more customers in their restaurant or station store.
+Forward-looking bus stations, depots, service stations, and rest stops should therefore adjust to the new conditions.
+They should increasingly opt for vacuum extraction stations and water filling stations which bus drivers, for example, can use to drain the tanks on their buses and refill with drinking water while they are filling the fuel tank.
+These supply and disposal facilities should be equipped with mobile or stationary systems, depending on the size of the station and the volume of traffic.
+The RoadPump Plus stations developed specifically by Vogelsang for publicly accessible areas offer a functional double solution for hygienic drinking water filling and wastewater disposal.
+They not only satisfy hygienic requirements, they also reduce the workload of bus drivers and bus companies via the simple and rapid operation of the systems.
+The passengers are satisfied and the station operators also benefit: In addition to the extra revenue from the service fee, having more buses at their facility also means more customers in their restaurant or station store.

 All kinds of supplies are required for professional cleaning—cleaning agents and devices, hot and cold water, and an environmentally friendly disposal option for graywater.
 In order to minimize the time and legwork required for vehicle interior cleaning, cleaning agents and the associated installations have to be provided to users at easily accessible, strategically located places.